taohu07/taohu07.github.io/_pages/about_Charen.md

-Venkat Sai Divyacharan Jarugumalli is a **Master** student at the Department of Computer Science.
+Venkat Sai Divycharan Jarugumalli is a **Master's**  student in the Department of Computer Science at Oklahoma State University.
+His professional experience includes working at Trianz, where he developed ETL pipelines in Microsoft Azure Data Factory using Snowflake as a data warehouse and developed pipelines in Airflow to encrypt PII data.
+He is passionate about expanding his expertise in Artificial Intelligence and Data Engineering.